-Each holder of Class A common stock is entitled to one vote per share on each matter submitted to a vote of stockholders, as provided by the Embark Technology Charter.
-Each holder of Class B common stock is entitled to ten votes per share on each matter submitted to a vote of stockholders, as provided by the Embark Technology Charter.
-Following the Business Combination, holders of Class B Common Stock will have the ability to control the business affairs of Embark Technology.
-The Embark Technology Bylaws provide that the holders of a majority of the capital stock issued and outstanding and entitled to vote thereat, present in person or represented by proxy, will constitute a quorum at all meetings of the stockholders for the transaction of business.
-When a quorum is present, the affirmative vote of a majority of the votes cast is required to take action, unless otherwise specified by law, the Embark Technology Bylaws or the Embark Technology Charter, and except for the election of directors, which is determined by a plurality vote.
+Each holder of Class A common stock is entitled to one vote per share on each matter submitted to a vote of stockholders, as provided by the Charter.
+Each holder of Class B common stock is entitled to ten votes per share on each matter submitted to a vote of stockholders, as provided by the Charter.
+Following the Business Combination, holders of Class B common stock have the ability to control the business affairs of Embark.
+The Bylaws provide that the holders of a majority of the capital stock issued and outstanding and entitled to vote thereat, present in person or represented by proxy, will constitute a quorum at all meetings of the stockholders for the transaction of business.
+When a quorum is present, the affirmative vote of a majority of the votes cast is required to take action, unless otherwise specified by law, the Bylaws or the Charter, and except for the election of directors, which is determined by a plurality vote.
 There are no cumulative voting rights.